leodeslf/leaf/Eloquent_JavaScript.md

 ### LastIndex property

-- When `exec` matches `lastIndex` is updated to the index after the match.
+When `exec` matches `lastIndex` is updated to the index after the match.
-- Resets to zero if no match was found.
+Resets to zero if no match was found.

+Example:

 ```JavaScript
 let re = /\d/g;